sid-shinseo/Project-Rock-Paper-Scissors-odin/README.md

 This project is a simple implementation of the classic **Rock Paper Scissors** game using JavaScript.
 The game runs in the console and allows the user to play against the computer for 5 rounds.
 Scores are displayed in the console after each round.

+👉 A more advanced **interactive version** of this project is available in the [`feature/interactive-ui`](https://github.com/sid-shinseo/Project-Rock-Paper-Scissors-odin/tree/feature/interactive-ui) branch.
+It includes buttons, score display in the UI, and a "Play Again" feature — no need to use the console!

 ## Features

 - The computer randomly chooses between "rock", "paper", or "scissors".